Eugène Delacroix: Romanticism

 A trip to England in 1825 included visits to Thomas Lawrence and Richard Parkes Bonington, and the colour and handling of English painting provided impetus for his only full-length portrait, the elegant Portrait of Louis-Auguste Schwiter (1826–30).
 At roughly the same time, Delacroix was creating romantic works of numerous themes, many of which would continue to interest him for over thirty years.
 By 1825, he was producing lithographs illustrating Shakespeare, and soon thereafter lithographs and paintings from Goethe's Faust.
 Paintings such as The Combat of the Giaour and Hassan (1826), and Woman with Parrot (1827), introduced subjects of violence and sensuality which would prove to be recurrent.

 These various romantic strands came together in The Death of Sardanapalus (1827–28).
-Delacroix's painting of the death of the Assyrian king Sardanapalus shows an emotionally stirring scene alive with beautiful colours, exotic costumes and tragic events.
+Delacroix's painting of the death of the Assyrian king Sardanapalus shows an emotionally stirring scene alive with colours, exotic costumes and tragic events.
 The Death of Sardanapalus depicts the besieged king watching impassively as guards carry out his orders to kill his servants, concubines and animals.
 The literary source is a play by Byron, although the play does not specifically mention any massacre of concubines.

 Sardanapalus' attitude of calm detachment is a familiar pose in Romantic imagery in this period in Europe.
 The painting, which was not exhibited again for many years afterward, has been regarded by some critics as a gruesome fantasy involving death and lust.
 Especially shocking is the struggle of a nude woman whose throat is about to be cut, a scene placed prominently in the foreground for maximum impact.
 However, the sensuous beauty and exotic colours of the composition make the picture appear pleasing and shocking at the same time.

 A variety of Romantic interests were again synthesized in The Murder of the Bishop of Liège (1829).
 It also borrowed from a literary source, this time Scott, and depicts a scene from the Middle Ages, that of the murder of Louis de Bourbon, Bishop of Liège amidst an orgy sponsored by his captor, William de la Marck.
 Set in an immense vaulted interior which Delacroix based on sketches of the Palais de Justice in Rouen and Westminster Hall, the drama plays out in chiaroscuro, organized around a brilliantly lit stretch of tablecloth.
 In 1855, a critic described the painting's vibrant handling as "Less finished than a painting, more finished than a sketch, The Murder of the Bishop of Liège was left by the painter at that supreme moment when one more stroke of the brush would have ruined everything".